Red Sox vs. Royals Player Props Betting Odds

-Player prop betting options for Justin Turner, Bobby Witt Jr. and others are available in the Boston Red Sox-Kansas City Royals matchup at Kauffman Stadium on Friday, starting at 8:10 PM ET.
+Player prop bet odds for Justin Turner, Bobby Witt Jr. and others are available when the Boston Red Sox visit the Kansas City Royals at Kauffman Stadium on Saturday (first pitch at 7:10 PM ET).

 Bet on this matchup or its props with BetMGM!